Metro Tunnel: Testing and commissioning

 Fences over platform screen doors at Anzac Station in October 2024.

 With track, wiring, signalling and platform screen doors installed, in July 2023 the first test train was successfully sent through the tunnel.
 Trains were running at the full tunnel speed of 80 km/h by August 2023.
 The day before announcing his retirement then-Premier Daniel Andrews, whose government initiated the project in 2015, rode a test train through the tunnel at full speed, telling local media it was the best moment of his premiership.
 In October the first passenger services on the Cranbourne and Pakenham lines began operating under high-capacity signalling in preparation for integrating the lines with the Metro Tunnel.
 This was the first time moving-block signalling had been retrofitted to an existing network in Australia.

+In October 2025, the government announced the tunnel would open for some limited off-peak services in December 2025 in addition to the current City Loop services towards Sunbury, Cranbourne and Pakenham, as part of the "Summer Start".

+The Metro Tunnel opened ahead of schedule to the public on 30 November 2025, with the first service leaving Sunbury at 9:44 am, arriving in the tunnels at 10:09 am at Arden.
+From opening until 1 February 2026, all of Melbourne's public transport will be free on weekends.

-In October 2025 the government announced the tunnel would open for some limited off-peak services in December 2025 in addition to the current services, with full service to commence from 1 February 2026.
-From February 2026, the Sunbury, Cranbourne and Pakenham lines will exclusively use the tunnel and the Frankston line will return to the City Loop, with the Sandringham line trains running through the Flinders Street viaduct to make Werribee and Williamstown line services.
+The "Big Switch" allowed a network shuffle and full services on the Metro Tunnel to commence from 1 February 2026.
+From February 2026, the Sunbury, Cranbourne and Pakenham lines began exclusively use the tunnel and the Frankston line returned to the City Loop.
+Werribee and Williamstown line services initially ran to Flinders Street and terminated there until mid-2026 when level crossing removals on the Werribee line will be complete, where it will through run with the Sandringham line.

+Public reception

+While most services ran on time, "congestion and confusion" was reported at Caulfield station in first day of full service on the line.

+A major electrical outage on the third day of full operation saw passengers stuck on two trains for up to two hours.
+A lack of signage at Melbourne CBD stations directing passengers to City Loop trains, which were unaffected, compounded the issues faced by passengers using the new tunnel.
+Jeremy Burge told ABC Melbourne that "staff were having to verbally tell people to turn around" due to lack of on-screen information.